rscharff23/Consonant-Cluster-Analysis/README.md

 This project uses material licensed under CC BY-NC-SA 4.0.
 It is shared for educational and personal portfolio purposes only.

-Analizy zbitek spółgłoskowych w języku polskim, z celem zrozumienia różnicy pomiędzy dźwiękami polskimi i angielskimi.
-Wiadomo, że jedną z najtrudniejszych części języka polskiego dla ludzi, którzy jego się uczą, to że brakuje językowi dużo samogłosek, i wymówa polskich słów może być trudna.
-W tym projekcie, próbuję znaleźć, które dźwięki najwięcej różną języki polski i angielski, i w tym sposobie znaleźć, które dźwięki warto wcześniej ćwiczyć.

-Ten projekt korzysta z materiału, licencjonowany przez CC BY-NC-SA 4.0.
-Jest tylko używany z celami edukacyjnymi.

 Credits/Uznania:

 Alina Wróblewska, 2018. *Extended and Enhanced Polish Dependency Bank in Universal Dependencies Format.*
 In de Marneffe, Marie-Catherine and Lynn, Teresa and Schuster, Sebastian (Ed.) *Proceedings of the Second Workshop on Universal Dependencies (UDW 2018)* (pp. 173-182).
 Association for Computational Linguistics

-TODO: analysis + visualizations
+TODO: refine visualizations, dashboard creation

-The dev branch is currently finished with parsing, but uses another implementation to put polish sentence into ipa.
+Parsing is complete, but uses another implementation to put polish sentence into ipa.
 In the future, with more time, create own implementation.